 Here I have assembled my books, monographs and guidebooks.
-The books are sold at retail prices through Paypal, Amazon and Ingram **links** but the monographs and guidebooks which are available only through the website are minimally priced so they can be widely used.
+The books are sold at retail prices through Amazon or your local bookstore but the monographs and guidebooks which are available only through the website are free or minimally priced so they can be widely used.
 All proceeds to me will be donated to activities that serve women and children, and promote education, the environment, and human rights.

 The world is in a dark night.
 Imbalance in many areas of our lives – masculine and feminine, material and spiritual, conscious and unconscious – has contributed to immense suffering.
 To bring this incongruence into harmony, we must reclaim the discarded qualities we have seen as other than who we are.
 This is the quest of the perilous dark night journey.
 To heal our fragmented earth, we must first become whole individuals who are then capable of contributing to a whole world.

 This book, written with Carol MacKinnon, is an invitation to explore leadership from the perspective of a coach – to become a Leader Coach.
 What does Leader Coaching look like?
 How do you develop Leader Coaching skills and apply them in leading others?
 What are the possibilities for making change happen more effectively?
 These questions are answered in this innovative and engaging book that has benefited hundreds of leaders, managers and professionals.

 Also available in Spanish as Alquimia de Liderazgo: La Magia del Lider Coach from UPC, the Universidad Peruana de Ciencias Aplicadas, in Lima and available through them.